-BMW 'absolutely' committed to new factory in Mexico
+BMW committed to new factory in Mexico

-BMW is sticking with plans to open a new factory in Mexico in 2019 despite warnings from president-elect Donald Trump that he will slap a border tax on cars imported from the country.
+BMW is sticking with plans to open a new factory in Mexico in 2019 despite warnings from President-elect Donald Trump that he will slap a border tax on cars imported from the country.

-The German automaker's head of sales and marketing, Ian Robertson, told the BBC that the company is "absolutely" committed to the factory.
-BMW confirmed the executive's comments to CNNMoney.
+The German automaker's head of sales and marketing, Ian Robertson, told Richard Quest of CNN that BMW is committed to the factory in Mexico.

+Robertson explained that the company needs to expand manufacturing beyond its U.S. factory in Spartanburg, South Carolina, already the biggest BMW plant in the world.

+"We need additional capacity, so we have chosen to build a plant in Mexico," he said.
+The Spartanburg plant produces up to 450,000 cars per year, he said.
+It sells up to 370,000 of them in the United States and exports the rest.

 Trump has publicly threatened automakers with a tariff on Mexican-made cars that are sold in the U.S. In recent weeks, he has specifically called out Ford (F), GM (GM) and Toyota (TM).